 Despite a similar prevalence of diagnosed mental health conditions across Australia's metropolitan and rural areas, the risk of suicide is significantly increased in farming communities (Caldwell, Jorm, & Dear, 2004).
-Farmers, particularly males aged 15 to 54, die by suicide at up to twice the rate of the general employed population, with recognition that this will vary regionally (Andersen, 2010; Arnautovska, 2014; Caldwell et al., 2004).
+Farmers1, particularly males aged 15 to 54, die by suicide at up to twice the rate of the general employed population, with recognition that this will vary regionally (Andersen, 2010; Arnautovska, 2014; Caldwell et al., 2004).
 Ingrained in the social, geographical and psychological rural context is a recognised stigma related to suicide and help-seeking.
+Stigma2 can manifest from lack of knowledge or misinformation, prejudicial attitudes and discriminating behaviour.
+Stigma can arise in the form of 'perceived-stigma' or 'self-stigma'-a person's beliefs about negative views that other people have, and negative or stigmatised views a person holds about themselves, respectively (beyondblue, 2015).
 Contextual elements such as geographic isolation, traditional gender and cultural expectations, and close-knit communities restrict open discussion about suicide and reinforce the effects of stigma.
-Stigma can manifest from lack of knowledge or misinformation, prejudicial attitudes and discriminating behaviour.
-Stigma can arise in the form of 'perceived-stigma' or 'self-stigma'-a person's beliefs about negative views that other people have, and negative or stigmatised views a person holds about themselves, respectively (beyondblue, 2015).
-This inclination to avoid emotional vulnerability can be detrimental when combined with feelings of weakness, shame, guilt, selfishness and the sense of rejection often associated with an experience of suicide (A. Kennedy, Maple, McKay, & Brumby, 2014; David L Vogel, Heimerdinger-Edwards, Hammer, & Hubbard, 2011).
-Self-stigma and perceived-stigma can lead to obscured behaviour and aversion to help-seeking, which may, in turn, have life-altering effects (Pompili, Mancinelli, & Taterelli, 2003; World Health Organisation, 2014).
+The inclination to avoid emotional vulnerability can be detrimental when combined with feelings of weakness, shame, guilt, selfishness and the sense of rejection often associated with an experience of suicide (A. Kennedy, Maple, McKay, & Brumby, 2014; David L Vogel, Heimerdinger-Edwards, Hammer, & Hubbard, 2011).
+Self-stigma and perceived-stigma can lead to obscured behaviour and aversion to help-seeking, which may, in turn, have life-altering effects (Pompili, Mancinelli, & Taterelli, 2003; World Health

-&lt;sup>1 Self-reported and defined by occupation.
+1 Self-reported and defined by occupation.

-&lt;sup>2 'A mark of disgrace associated with a particular circumstance, quality, or person' (Oxford University Press, 2017)
+2 'A mark of disgrace associated with a particular circumstance, quality, or person' (Oxford University Press, 2017)

+Organisation, 2014).
 Internationally, men have been identified as experiencing increased self- and perceived-stigma regarding psychological problems, particularly those outside a clinical population, and those who are aged 30 to 64 years (Reynders, Kerkhof, Molenberghs, & Van Audenhove, 2014).

-The cultural and contextual tendencies demonstrated within rural and farming communities-including selfreliance, an acclimatisation to risk-taking behaviour and stoicism-are not only associated with increased risk of suicide, but also self- and perceived-stigma in the bereaved and those who have attempted suicide (A. Kennedy & Brumby 2016; A. Kennedy et al., 2014; McKay, Milner, Kolves, & De Leo, 2012).
+The cultural and contextual tendencies demonstrated within rural and farming communities-including self-reliance, an acclimatisation to risk-taking behaviour and stoicism-are not only associated with increased risk of suicide, but also self- and perceived-stigma in the bereaved and those who have attempted suicide (A. Kennedy & Brumby 2016; A. Kennedy et al., 2014; McKay, Milner, Kolves, & De Leo, 2012).
 Such stigma is strongly connected to grief difficulties and ongoing suicide ideation (S. Clark, 2001; Cvinar, 2005; Pitman, Osborn, King, & Erlangsen, 2014; Reynders et al., 2014; SANE Australia & University of New England, 2015).
 In rural communities, where social connections are generally tight knit, the impact of both suicide and stigma can be particularly profound and long lasting.
 It is important, therefore, to understand the construction of stigma, how it is experienced and expressed, its implications, and how it may be overcome.

-The impact of self-stigma and perceived-stigma
+The Impact of Self-Stigma and Perceived-Stigma